Carroll County Assault Lawyer

 - If the person commits the assault with the use of a firearm

 - If the assault cause (or is likely to cause) serious physical injury

 Defining Serious Injury

-Am I Guilty of Assault in Maryland if I was Defending Myself?
+Am I Guilty of Assault if I was Defending Myself?

 - The individual actually believed they were in immediate danger of bodily harm